 Levels of Spinal Cord Injury

+Whether it’s a complete or incomplete injury, every spinal cord injury can also be classified based on the level of injury.
 Level of injury refers to the lowest area of the spinal cord where motor and sensory functions are normal.

 Determining the level of injury is essential to understand which functions can potentially be affected.